Kansas Wesleyan University using tiny homes to house students

-Enrollment at the school is up 30 percent since 2019.
+Enrollment at the school is up 30% since 2019.
 The tiny homes they are creating will house five students each.
 This is just phase one of a plan to create a village of 30 tiny homes.

 “Lots of new construction, new activities, new academic problems we’ve been offering in the last few years,” said Matt Thompson, President and CEO of Kansas Wesleyan University.